Our mission

 How we work

-Implementing, enforcing, updating, and future-proofing regulations that address emerging technologies will be a never-ending task.
+Implementing, enforcing and future-proofing regulations that address emerging technologies will be a never-ending task.
 Our organisation is designed to help regulators every step of the way.

 Anticipate